acmoles/portfolio/portfolio/projects/ecosia.md

 </div>
 <div class="column">

-With the iOS App Organiser, Ecosia could stand as a viable alternative browser to Safari.
+The Organiser enables users to do typcial browsing tasks with tabs, favourites, history and settings.
+With this long-awaited feature the iOS app could stand as a viable alternative browser to Safari.

 </div>
 </div>